 - Parental Abandonment: Since people rarely arrive in the city alongside loved ones, orphanages do a booming business.
 Sometimes this results in being Happily Adopted, but in the case of the Wei sisters, not so much — they rely on being True Companions to each other to make up for parental neglect.

 - Reality Warper: The cubist Picassos are these; roving monsters that twist the world around them as they pass.
 So, to a far greater degree, is Penelope.
 It makes sense; the city is her dream.
-Well, the normally one would say the city is her waking self's dream, but she's never yet been awake.
+Well, normally one would say the city is her waking self's dream, but she's never yet been awake.

 - Slipping a Mickey: One half of Bedlam's plan to turn the city into a paradise of insanity.
 Seth Dougall arranges for the water supply to be tainted with a slow-release anxiety drug.

 - Through the Eyes of Madness: Occasional moments from the perspective of a Picasso.
-They don't realize they're mentally a scattershot Reality Warper — they're just lost, in more than one sense of the word.
+They don't realize they're a scattershot Reality Warper — they're just lost, in more than one sense of the word.

 - You Can't Go Home Again: Passage to the City is a one way ticket.
 There are no routes back to Earth, and there's an entire branch of government (Department of Orientation) dedicated to helping new imports accept their fate and embrace a new life.